Balluff - BVS CA-GT Technical Documentation

 Note

-On Linux, the Mellanox ConnectX family network card works with this option when the Impact Acquire driver version is or above 2.48.0.
+On Linux, the Mellanox ConnectX family network card works with this option when at least version 2.48.0 of Impact Acquire is installed.

 The second option is to limit the RSS channels to the first queue, so only the first CPU core will be used to receive interrupts: